ReyesDeJong/ergo-type/apps/frontend/README.md

 ## API Integration

-The frontend connects to the backend API at `http://localhost:3000/api`.
+The frontend connects to the backend API defined in the `.env` file.
 Make sure the backend is running before starting the frontend.

-### Available Endpoints

-- `GET /api/keyboards` - Get all keyboards
-- `GET /api/keyboards/:id` - Get keyboard by ID

 ## Technologies Used